 |A long-held southern favorite, Texas Sheet Cake, is the lightest, fluffiest, perfectly sweet, rich and delectable, melt in your mouth, best chocolate cake ever.
 No matter how hard you try you will not be able to eat just one piece.|

-The cake is fairly rich, so it is traditionally made as a thin, single layer cake baked in a half sheet pan - what we call a jelly roll pan (11 x 17 inch or 13 x 18) - which makes it ideal for taking to a party.
+The cake is fairly rich, so it is traditionally made as a thin, single layer cake baked in a half sheet pan - what we call a jelly roll pan (11 x 17 inch or 13 x 18) - which makes it ideal for taking to a party, to the classroom, or a Sunday School class, potlucks and to treat your coworkers.
 Just bake it on the tray, slice into small squares and place it on a platter or on cupcake liners.
-It is sometimes made in a 9 x 13 inch pan, though that's not traditional for this cake.
+At home, it is sometimes made in a 9 x 13 inch pan, though the sheet pans are much more traditional for this cake.

 I don't make this cake often just to have around the house, because frankly it's dangerous.
 Seriously.
 This is a take somewhere, gathering, giveaway and share with a boatload of folks hanging around to help you eat it kinda cake, meant to tote to a pot-luck, or church supper, reunion, or for a funeral.
 My picture does not do it justice, because it is the lightest fluffiest cake, that is perfectly sweet, rich and delectable, melt in your mouth awesome and chocolaty, and I guarantee no matter how hard you try you will not be able to eat just one piece.
 One row maybe.
 But not just one piece.